iapurba/portfolio-api/README.md

 ### 3. Set up environment variables:
 - Create a `.env` file based on the provided `.env.example`.
 - Modify the variables to match your environment setup.
+- Update line #14 in `app.module.ts` with the newly created env filename.

 Example `.env.development / .env.production` file: